GlennStreetman/iplogservice/README.md

 - After opening browser extension window, add webhook URL to Webhook dialog box & userID/email
 - Expand the functionality of your logging by adding on additional query parameters

-## Quickly copy your IP address by clicking PUBLIC IP button
+## Copy your IP address by clicking PUBLIC IP button

 ## See lambda > postIP.js example